ohnoesimbald/doodle-cursors/README.md

-# ONLY AVAILABLE ON MACOS, REQUIRES MOUSECAPE APP
+# ONLY AVAILABLE ON MACOS
+this will require an app called "Mousecape", the links to downloads are here:

 macOS Tahoe https://github.com/AdamWawrzynkowskiGF/Mousecape-TahoeSupport/releases